tiprankstipranks

 We are exposed to market risk from fluctuations in currency exchange rates and interest rates.

-We operate in multiple jurisdictions and virtually all of our sales outside the United States are denominated in currencies other than the United States dollar.
+We operate in multiple jurisdictions and virtually all of our sales outside the United States are denominated in currencies other than the US dollar.
 Additionally, we have historically entered into, and will in the future enter into, business development transactions, borrowings or other financial transactions that may give rise to currency and interest rate exposure.
 Since we cannot, with certainty, foresee and mitigate against such adverse fluctuations in currency exchange rates, interest rates and inflation could negatively affect our business, cash flow, results of operations, financial condition or prospects.
 In order to mitigate the adverse impact of these market fluctuations, we enter into hedging agreements from time to time.
 While hedging agreements, such as currency options and forwards and interest rate swaps, may limit some of the exposure to exchange rate and interest rate fluctuations, such attempts to mitigate these risks may be costly and not always successful.
-As a result, currency fluctuations among our reporting currency, the U.S. dollar, and other currencies in which we do business will affect our operating results, often in unpredictable ways.
+As a result, currency fluctuations among our reporting currency, the US dollar, and other currencies in which we do business will affect our operating results, often in unpredictable ways.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.